USS Shasta (AE-33): Transfer to Military Sealift Command

 Shasta was decommissioned on 1 October 1997 as a "United States Ship" and transferred to the Fleet Auxiliary Force of the Military Sealift Command (MSC) as a "United States Naval Ship".
 On the same day, her hull number was changed and she became USNS Shasta (T-AE-33).
 Shasta served in the Pacific and Indian Oceans for MSC.

 Fate

-Shasta was inactivated on 21 April 2011 and transferred the reserve fleet, resting in reserve in Pearl Harbor, Hawaii.
+Shasta was inactivated on 7 April 2011 and transferred the reserve fleet, resting in reserve in Pearl Harbor, Hawaii.

-In 2013, Shasta was towed from Pearl Harbor to Brownsville, Texas, where, as of November 2013, she was in preparation to be scrapped.
+In 2013, Shasta was towed from Pearl Harbor to Brownsville, Texas, where, scrapping was completed in May 2014.

 The Navy donated Shasta's anchor to the city of Crowley, Texas.
 In April 2014 it was placed in Crowley's Veterans Plaza.
-Crowley's veterans and citizens have established a great relationship with Shastas veterans.

-Crossing the Line

-Shasta crossed the Equator, and her crew were initiated as Shellbacks by King Neptune and his royal scribe, Davey Jones, during Crossing the Line ceremonies on the following dates: